WarFarel/EcoSmartCity/README.md

 # StudentID - 22001027
 ---
 # This project will be about making a simulator to model and optimise different aspects of the futuristic, environmentally-friendly city.
 It will help the city planners and policymakers to make informed decisions about the different urban sustainability developement.
 # The specifics are to make a module for the simulation that manages and optimises the city's renawable energy energy distribution system.
-I made this as much user-friendlyy as well as efficient as I could have from my abilities.
+I made this as much user-friendly as well as efficient as I could have from my abilities.
 # This projects code and the program is entirely done in Python.
 Version Python 3.9 64bit and should run with newer versions.

 ----------
  Algorithm
 ----------